Separation Notice Requirements by State — Guide for 2025

 What is a separation notice?

-Separation refers to the termination of a working relationship between an employee and an employer.
-In general terms, a separation notice is a legal form stating the end of a working relationship between an employer and an employee.
+A separation notice or letter of separation is a legal form stating the end of a working relationship between an employer and an employee.

-In the US, separation notices are typically connected to unemployment insurance (UI) benefits.
-The UI program provides financial assistance to employees who are unemployed “through no fault of their own”.
+In the US, employee separation notices are typically connected to unemployment insurance (UI) benefits.
+The UI program provides financial assistance to employees who are unemployed “through no fault of their own.”
 The exact rules for accessing insurance depend on the state.

-Certain states require employers to inform workers of the steps necessary for accessing those benefits or provide actual forms workers would need to fill in to receive UI.
+For instance, certain states require employers to inform workers of the necessary steps for accessing those benefits or fill in actual forms and provide them to workers to enable them to receive UI.

-Depending on the state, information about unemployment insurance could be written on a poster displayed in the workplace.
-Alternatively, some states require employers to fill out and distribute separation forms to separated employees.
+Depending on the state, information about unemployment insurance benefits must be written on a poster displayed in the workplace.
+Alternatively, some states require employers to distribute separation notices to employees upon termination.

 What are federal separation notice requirements?

-The US law doesn’t contain any general legal requirements regarding separation notices.
-Thus, each state has the right to enforce its own separation notice requirements.
+The federal law doesn’t contain any general legal requirements regarding separation notices.
+Thus, each state has the right to enforce its own separation notice rules.

-However, there are 2 exceptions regarding separation notice requirements during employment separation:
+However, there are 2 exceptions regarding notice requirements upon employment termination:

 - Workers covered by the Worker Adjustment and Retraining Notification Act (WARN), and

-- Employees covered by the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA).
+- Employees covered by the Consolidated Omnibus Budget Reconciliation Act (COBRA).

 The WARN Act protects workers in the event of plant closings and mass layoffs.
 For these types of layoffs, employers are required to provide a notice of 60 calendar days.

-The Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA) covers private sector group health plans.
-According to the US Department of Labor, it applies to employers who had 20 employees that worked on more than “50% of its typical business days in the previous calendar year.”
+On the other hand, the Consolidated Omnibus Budget Reconciliation Act (COBRA) covers private sector group health plans.
+According to the US Department of Labor, this act applies to employers who had at least 20 employees that worked on more than “50% of its typical business days in the previous calendar year.”

-In essence, COBRA offers a continuation of health coverage and is available in the following events:
+In essence, COBRA offers a continuation of health coverage after termination of employment and is available in the following events:

 - Employee’s death,

-- Workers’ job loss or reduction in hours (excludes gross misconduct),
+- Worker’s job loss or work hours reduction (excludes gross misconduct),

 - A covered employee’s entitlement to Medicare,